oktadev/okta-aspnet-mvc-example/README.md

 * `okta:ClientId` - The client ID of the Okta application
 * `okta:ClientSecret` - The client secret of the Okta application
-* `okta:Issuer` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right of the Dashboard page, or in the address bar.
+* `okta:OrgUri` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right of the Dashboard page, or in the address bar.

 **Note:** The value of `{yourOktaDomain}` should be something like `dev-123456.oktapreview.com`.
 Make sure you don't include `-admin` in the value!

 ### Start the application

 Use Visual Studio to run the project.
-It should start up on `http://localhost:59896`.
+It should start up on `http://localhost:8080`.
 (If it doesn't, update the URLs in Okta and in `Web.config`)

 ## Links